 Here’s what our clinical partners are saying:

 “The availability of a place for our most marginalized patients when their need is greatest is something that would provide dignity and care to those that have often rarely experienced it.
 We have patients that continue a cycle of discharge and readmit for weeks leading up to their deaths, simply due to a lack of a support system to mobilize and coordinate a housing option.
 Or, lack of available caregivers for our younger patients whose families work full-time and have no option to stay home and provide care around the clock.
-The ongoing works to achieve a Hospice House are so appreciated.
+The ongoing work to create this vital space is so appreciated.
 We eagerly await news on progress!”

 Claudia Shook, LMSW, ACM-SW, APHSW-C, Supportive and Palliative Care Social Worker, Baylor Scott and White Health